-The Individual Achievement Fund celebrates individuals who have achieved outstanding results in their chosen field.
+The Individual Achievement Grant celebrates individuals who have achieved outstanding results in their chosen field.
 Funds are available to residents of the Moreton Bay region who have qualified or been selected by a peak body to represent Queensland or Australia.

 Applications are invited all year round and can be submitted at any time.